Love & Mercy

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes The film opens with the layered harmonies of the Beach Boys in the recording studio, establishing Brian Wilson's genius as a composer and producer.
 This dual-timeline structure immediately shows us the artist at work, creating beauty from chaos..
-Of particular interest, this early placement immediately immerses viewers in the story world.
+Structural examination shows that this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 14 minutes when In the 1960s, Brian suffers a panic attack on a plane, grounding him and ending his touring days.
 In the 1980s, Brian returns alone to ask Melinda on a date, revealing cracks in Landy's control.
 Both disruptions signal that the status quo cannot hold..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.